carl24k/fight-churn/README.md

 Regardless of where you get your data from, you need to create the database schema and tables that it to hold it.
 There is a python script in the folder *data-generation* for this.
-If you have been following the instructions above then you have already made a Run Configuration for the script in PyCharm.
+If you have been following the instructions above then you have already made a Run Configuration for the script in PyCharm, or prepared the Jupyter notebook `churn_db_sim.ipnyb`.
 There's just one more thing to do: name the schema that you will create.

 1. Open the file *data-generation/py/churndb.py*
 1. Edit the schema name in the file to the name you want
     1. If you are loading your own data, name it whatever you want
-    1. If you are generating simulated data, leave it set to the name **chunrsim2** which is the default model for simulation
+    1. If you are generating simulated data, leave it set to the name **socialnet7** which is the default model for simulation
-1. Run the script using PyCharm, as described above
+1. Run the script using PyCharm or a Jupyter Notebook, as described above.

 If everything works as planned you should see something like the following output: